 Several types of cake are especially popular on the island, many of them served on special occasions such as birthdays, national holidays, religious holidays, and other celebrations.
-The most traditional cakes include bread pudding (pan bolo), cashew cake (bolo di cashupete), chocolate torte (bolo chateau), eggnog cake (bolo ponche crema), prune cake (tert di prium), and black cake (bolo preto).
-Traditionally given to guests at Aruban weddings, bolo preto is made with a signature mixture of prunes, currants, raisins, dates, and figs, steeped for at least two days and up to one week in a strong potion of cognac, port wine, and cherry cordial.
+The most traditional cakes include bread pudding (pan di bolo), cashew cake (bolo di cashupete), chocolate torte (bolo di chateau), eggnog cake (bolo ponche di crema), prune cake (tert di prium), and black cake (bolo preto).
+Traditionally given to guests at Aruban weddings, bolo preto is made with a signature mixture of prunes, currants, raisins, dates, and figs, steeped for a minimum of six weeks in a strong potion of cognac, port wine, and cherry cordial.

 The ubiquity of coconut palms on Aruba provides locals and island guests the opportunity to enjoy fresh coconut water, one of Mother Nature’s most delicious and healthy beverages.
 Streetside vendors cut the tops off young coconuts right in front of their customers to ensure freshness, handing over the beverage to be sipped directly from the shell with a straw.
 Parties sometimes feature fresh coconut water, with the famous Coconut Charlie cracking coconuts at hotel parties for 40 years.